midhunkalarikkal/FullDomain/Notes/React.md

 ## `FRAMEWORK`
 ===============
-A framework provides a structure and rules — it calls your code instead.
+- A framework provides structure and rules for building applications.
-The framework is in control.
+- The framework controls the flow — it calls your code (Inversion of Control).
-You fill in parts of it (hooks, lifecycle, routing).
+- You fill in parts of it (like routes, hooks, or lifecycle methods).
-It decides the flow and architecture of the application.
+- Example: Express.js, Angular, Django.